A television with a label showing the mount type

 It’s also important to consider the type of mount you need based on your viewing preferences.
 If you want to be able to adjust the angle of your TV, a tilting or swiveling mount may be the best option.
 If you want your TV to be flush against the wall, a fixed mount is the way to go.

-See also How a Mount Attaches to a Tv
+See also How to Mount Curved Tv on Tv Stand

 Additionally, make sure to choose a mount that is compatible with your TV’s VESA pattern.
 This refers to the pattern of mounting holes on the back of your TV.
 Most mounts will list the VESA pattern sizes they are compatible with, so be sure to check before making your purchase.